 Alternatively, stay in a converted Jersey Heritage property, including a German lookout tower and a clifftop fortress with its own drawbridge.

-Getting to Jersey: You can fly to Jersey from numerous airports across the UK and from Paris.
+Getting to Jersey: You can fly to the Island of Jersey from numerous airports across the UK and from Paris.
 You can check for the best flights to Jersey on Skyscanner.

 Jersey is tiny – just 45 square miles!
 The best way to travel is to use the efficient public bus service or to hire a bike.

-Taxis: There’s no Uber or Lyft in Jersey and taxis are expensive.
+Taxis: There’s no Uber or Lyft in Jersey, and taxis are expensive – especially at night and at weekends.

 Best Time To Visit Jersey

-Jersey is pleasantly warm in the summer and can be cold in the winter.
-The best time to visit Jersey is from April to October, as some of the tourist attractions close during the cooler months.
+Jersey is pleasantly warm in the summer and can be cold (and wet) in the winter.
+The best time to visit Jersey is April to October, as some tourist attractions close during the cooler months.

 The busiest time is usually during the English school holidays (mid-July to early September).